 Kristin told me that it has become absolutely essential for her business.

 Moreover, manual review is an additional, unnecessary risk.
-It’s better to allow the AI to take over, thoroughly reviewing every photo with equal effort, than to have the potential for a human worker to overlook a photo at the end of a long day.
+It’s better to allow the AI to take over, thoroughly reviewing every photo equally.
+This mitigates potential human oversight after a long day.

 Resources and getting started